 - The Voss-McCartney algorithm seems similar to midpoint displacement.
 It adds up several white noise functions at different frequencies.

 - You can directly generate pink noise by calculating the Inverse Fourier Transform from the frequencies you want.
 That's what the example in the previous section did.
 Paul Bourke describes this as Frequency Synthesis, and shows how it looks for 2D noise generating 3D heightmaps.

-Some of the pages on Voss-McCartney make me think that adding up noise at different frequencies will not exactly be pink noise, but is probably close enough for map generation.
+Some of the pages on Voss-McCartney make me think that adding up noise at different frequencies will not exactly be red noise, but is probably close enough for map generation.
 The seams you get from midpoint displacement are likely from this, or maybe from the interpolation function.
-I don’t know.
+I don't know.

 I haven't found as many ways to generate blue noise.

 - For my polygon map generator project, I used Lloyd Relaxation with Voronoi diagrams to generate the blue noise I needed.
 I already had a library that gave me Voronoi diagrams, and it was easier to reuse it than to implement a separate step.

 - Poisson Disks [PDF] are another way to generate blue noise.
 If I don't already have a Voronoi library in the project, Poisson Disk seems simpler.
 Also see this article describing some uses of it in games.

 - Recursive Wang Tiles can also generate blue noise.
 I haven't studied these at all but hope to one day.

 - You should be able to directly generate blue noise by calculating the Inverse Fourier Transform from the blue noise frequency spectrum.
 I haven't tried this yet.